stats4sd/laravel-odk-link/README.md

 ODK_PASSWORD="your-password"

 ### OPTIONAL
-# the FQDN of the PHP class in your application that holds the functions that process data
+# the FQDN of the PHP class in your application that is used to process an ODK submission
 DATA_PROCESSING_CLASS="\\App\\Services\\DatamapService"

-# the name of the route that submission data should be POSTED to when ODK submissions are retrieved.
-SUBMISSION_PROCESS_ENDPOINT="name.of.route"
+# the method within the class.
+This method should:
+# - be a public static function
+# - accept an OdkLink\Models\Submission object as the only required variable
+DATA_PROCESSING_METHOD="process"

 ```

 ## Use